StHante/readLua-for-Matlab-and-Octave/README.md

 A MEX function that executes a lua file and then gets variables from it.

-Everything was only tested on a 64bit Ubuntu 14.04 machine in Matlab and Octave.
+Everything was only tested on a 64bit Ubuntu and Windows 10 in Matlab 2016.
 Help for testing on other platforms and machines is appreciated.

 Read more about lua here: http://www.lua.org/